Adzzzy/Basic-Paxos/README.md

 An Integrated Development Environment for Java such as Eclipse or IntelliJ can be used to easily run the project.

 **Download an IDE**
-- Eclipse can be downloaded here: https://www.eclipse.org/downloads/packages/installer
+- The Eclipse IDE can be downloaded here: https://www.eclipse.org/downloads/packages/installer
-  - During the installation process, when asked to choose a package choose "Eclipse IDE for Java Developers".
+  - During the installation process, when asked to choose a package, select "Eclipse IDE for Java Developers".
 - Alternatively, download IntelliJ here: https://www.jetbrains.com/idea/download
-  - **Note:** IntelliJ requires the Java Development Kit (JDK) in order to compile and run code.
+  - Note: IntelliJ requires the Java Development Kit (JDK) in order to compile and run code.
 For information on how to set that up see "Manual Set-up" further below.

 **Create a new project**
 - Open up the IDE and click on the option to create a new project.
 Choose Java as the project type if it isn't already done so by default.